-Property and Equipment
+Property and Equipment, net

-Property and equipment is recorded at cost.
+Property and equipment is recorded at historical cost, net of depreciation.
 All Property and equipment with a cost of \$2,000 or greater are capitalized.
 Depreciation is computed using straight-line over the estimated useful lives of the related assets.
 Expenditures that enhance the useful lives of the assets are capitalized and depreciated.
 Maintenance and repairs are expensed as incurred.
 When assets are sold or otherwise disposed of, the cost and accumulated depreciation are removed from the accounts and any resulting gain or loss is recognized in operations.